 It helps infrastructure managers to formulate and evaluate precise requirements for their system, and to ensure that these requirements are verifiable.
 The result will be precise and clear test and safety specifications for the supplier to deliver against.

-Suppliers can then use the digital twin as input for the detailed design, using automation tools for code generation, testing and verification, and further shortening project schedules and reducing costs.
+Suppliers can then use the digital twin as input for the detailed design, using automation tools for code generation, testing, and verification, further shortening project schedules and reducing costs.
 The digital twin will be used throughout the lifecycle of the system, reducing costs related to upgrades and adding new features during the maintenance phase.

 Ensure you get the system you need at the best price